mhuang001/fdi-dev/README.md

 ```
 ./test
 ```
+with default ip and port

 _**Configuration**_
 Host IP is 0.0.0.0 and port number 5000 by default.
 They are configurable in pnsconfig.py

 API
 ---
-Suppose the server address and port are 127.0.0.1 and 5000:
+Suppose the server address and port are 127.0.0.1 and 5000, respectively:

 <b>Get public information and access APIs</b>